Joe Dever: Republication

 On 1 December 2015, Cubicle 7 Entertainment Ltd acquired the license to publish the Lone Wolf Gamebooks from Mantikore-Verlag, pushing the publication of book 29 in English to spring 2016.
 However, on 29 January 2016 Cubicle 7 announced that they had come back on their decision and that they would not publish the Lone Wolf series of gamebooks.
 On 1 April 2016, Joe Dever announced that he would publish the remaining Lone Wolf's books himself with his own imprint, Holmgard Press, starting with the publication of book 29 later the same month, which was finally released on 12 May 2016.

 On 4 March 2016, at the Mantova Comics & Games Show (Mantova, Italy), Dever announced that the Italian edition of Lone Wolf 30, Dead in the Deep was scheduled for publication at the Lucca Comics & Games Show 2016, but his ill health and untimely death prevented this.
 Following his death, his son Ben announced that his family would work to publish the remaining three books of the saga.
 The first two books, Dead in the Deep and The Dusk of Eternal Night, were published in 2019 and 2020 respectively and were written by Ben Dever and Vincent Lazzari, based on Joe Dever's notes.
-The last story of the series, Light of the Kai, will be divided into two volumes that are planned to be released in October 2024 and October 2025 respectively.
+The last story of the series, Light of the Kai, will be divided into two volumes: the first one was released in 2026 while no publication date has been announced yet for the second book.

 Since 2022, Holmgard Press has started republishing the whole series as a "Definitive Edition" which aims the mass market, with newly revised version of the books.
-As of November 2022, the first five books have been republished.
+As of August 2026, the first twenty books have been republished, along with book 32.

-On 1 November 2015, Dever was awarded a plaque on the Lucca 'Walk of Fame' (Lucca - Tuscany, Italy) for his writing and games design.
+On 1 November 2015, Dever was awarded a plaque on the Lucca 'Walk of Fame' (Lucca – Tuscany, Italy) for his writing and games design.
 He also received a Lifetime Achievement Award from the organisers of the Lucca Comics & Games Show.

 On 14 January 2016, French Publisher Gallimard Jeunesse announced that their Loup Solitaire editions have sold in excess of 2.8 million copies since first publication in 1986.
 They have remained constantly in print in France for the past 30 years.
-The French edition of Loup Solitaire 29 was published in 2017.
+The French edition of Loup Solitaire 31 was published in 2025.